sevilayerkan/HackerRank-Solutions/README.md

 # HackerRank-Solutions

-This repositiory contains all my various [Hackerrank](https://www.hackerrank.com) solutions I've done since I started programming.
+This repository contains all my various [Hackerrank](https://www.hackerrank.com) solutions I've done since I started programming.
 In future more solutions will be added.

 ---